-Inspired by original Kenzo archive pieces (I call it denim and dragons) the collection features everything from oragami style wraps, swimwear to kimonos from every kind of denim imaginable.
-From traditional indego to rust orange in jeans, jackets to bum bags, all items had it's Japanese touch, with a modern take.
+Inspired by original Kenzo archive pieces (I call it denim and dragons) the collection features everything from origami style wraps, swimwear to kimonos from every kind of denim imaginable.
+From traditional indigo to rust orange in jeans, jackets to bum bags, all items got a Japanese touch, with a modern take.

 The Vintage Kenzo flying tiger logo and bamboo stripes were dusted off and given a new leese of life, printed on reversible Hawaiian shirts, dresses, hats, overalls and a range of shirts guaranteed to be strutting the streets of Miami next year.

 Bringing a mix of inspirations from Asia to America, the collection “is a tribute to self-expression.” and a reminder to celebrate diversity and free-thinking, celebrating the fusion of cultures and traditions.